eki-1996/Deep_Hardware_Modality_Fusion/README.md

 ### 2. Testing model
-Most of the hyperparameter is same with training except `pth-path`.
+Most of the hyperparameters are the same with training except `pth-path`.
 pth-path: The saved model path for testing.

 Testing the model:<br>